-Watch this video in which Prof. Bruce Logan explains the technology and applications of a microbail fuel cell:
+Watch this video in which Prof. Bruce Logan explains the technology and applications of a microbial fuel cell:

 - Youtube (video presented by The American Chemical Society) (2013).
 Electrifying Wastewater: Using Microbial Fuel Cells to Generate Electricity.
-Retrieved June 28, 2016, from https://www.youtube.com/watch?v=ZotwUJAb8R4
+Retrieved June 28, 2016.

 Note: In this science project you will use the materials listed below to build your own microbial fuel cell.
-If you want to use a pre-made microbial fuel cell to test your benthic mud for electricity generation, or if you want to compare two different microbial fuel cell designs (one-chambered versus two-chambered), you can also purchase a Microbial Fuel Cell Kit from our partner Home Science Tools.
+If you want to use a pre-made microbial fuel cell to test your benthic mud for electricity generation, or if you want to compare two different microbial fuel cell designs (one-chambered versus two-chambered), you can also purchase MudWatt Classic Kit (2) from our partner Home Science Tools.